SkoolNotes/Taproot/2020HIST201/KBWeightAgnosticNN.md

 *Or WANNN, for short.*

 Animals can perform tasks when they are born without prior experience to the world.
-If the brain is pre-wired, then learning new from experieneWhat gives?
+If the brain is pre-wired, then learning new from experience would cause a loss of the old skill.
+What gives?